10 Things You Didn’t Know About Picasso’s Les Demoiselles d’Avignon

-Karel Dujardin was a Dutch Golden Age painter specialized in landscape scenes with animals and peasants.
-In this painting, a farmer separates the wheat from the chaff, while chickens eagerly pick at the fallen grains.
+Karel Dujardin was a Dutch Golden Age painter who specialized in landscape scenes with animals and peasants.
+In this painting, a farmer separates the wheat from the chaff, while chickens eagerly pick the fallen grains.
 The raking light of the low-hanging sun evokes an early evening atmosphere.
 The architectural style of the cylindrical building in the distance suggests that the scene is set in Italy.

 A sense of harmony and an emphasis on the dignity and well-being of the peasants are important aspects of this painting by Alexander Lauréus.
-This romantically idealized image of the peasant’s life as being natural, pure and joyful stems partly from the ideals of Enlightenment philosopher Jean-Jacques Rousseau, with which Lauréus is known to have been acquainted.
+This romantically idealized image of the peasant’s life as being natural, pure, and joyful stems partly from the ideals of Enlightenment philosopher Jean-Jacques Rousseau, with which Lauréus is known to have been acquainted.

-Another socially engaged painting representing the countryside by Antanas Gudaitis considered the ‘father’ of the Expressionist painting in Lithuania.
+Another socially engaged painting representing the countryside by Antanas Gudaitis considered the father of Expressionist painting in Lithuania.
 He painted The New Settlers on his return from a period of study in Paris.
 The characters and mood of the painting recall Parisian depictions of musicians and circus artists.
-In order to make an interesting color combination the artist boldly painted goat in tones of blue and cow in tones of red.
+In order to make an interesting color combination the artist boldly painted a goat in tones of blue and a cow in tones of red.
 Although, rather than reflecting the joy of life, he portrayed the anxiety and problems of a young peasant couple.
-In the eyes of contemporaries, the title of the painting turned this artwork into a reference toward a pressing problem in society, reflected both in art and literature of the period.
+In the eyes of contemporaries, the title of the painting turned this artwork into a reference to a pressing problem in society, reflected both in art and literature of the period.

 This picture is emblematic of the 19th century as a revolutionary era on the threshold between the old and the new.
 The train rushes through the peaceful countryside.
 Karl Nordström was one of the Swedish painters who traveled by train to the artist colony in Grez-sur-Loing.
 The railroad connected town and country, opening up new perspectives and opportunities.
-Urban tourists visited the countryside in search of the fresh air and the provincial atmosphere.
+Urban tourists visit the countryside in search of fresh air and the provincial atmosphere.